Compare two cars

 Verdict

 FIAT appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the French car offers significantly better overall protection, taking the lead here.
 From there things take a different direction, with FIAT outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
 I believe that, when we take all into account, we have only one winner here - the Citroen.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among thousands of similar, yet so different vehicles.